NTNU-IHB/PythonFMU/README.md

 ###### Create the FMU

 ```
-java -jar pythonfmu-builder.jar -f model.py pythonfmu
+java -jar pythonfmu-builder.jar -f pythonslave.py -c PythonSlave pythonfmu
 ```

-In this example a python slave (extending `Fmi2Slave`) is declared in a file named `model.py`. `pythonfmu` is a folder containing additional project files required by `model.py`, including `Fmi2Slave.py`.
+In this example a python class named `PythonSlave` that extends `Fmi2Slave` is declared in a file named `pythonslave.py`.
+`pythonfmu` is a folder containing additional project files required by the python script, including `fmi2slave.py`.
 Project folders such as this will be recursively copied into the FMU.
+Multiple files/folders may be added.